-At Hawkshead Brewery we make the sort of beer we like to drink.
-We brew distinctive, flavourful, modern beers.
-Hawkshead is one of the most successful of the new wave of independent breweries which have ignited public excitement about beer and furthered the renaissance of British brewing.
-Our beer is full of flavour, handmade, crafted, bold, personal and made by people who LOVE BEER for people who love beer.
+At Hawkshead Brewery we make the sort of beer we like to drink - distinctive, full of flavour, handmade, crafted, bold, personal and made by people who LOVE BEER for people who love beer.

-We are small enough to know most of our customers, not to care about the mass market, be able to brew lots of different beers, experiment with different styles and ......... have fun.
-We are big enough to employ a team of five brewers, make around 120 barrels (20,000 litres) of beer a week, deliver widely throughout The North, and have a bar open every day, at the brewery.
+We are small enough to know most of our customers, not to care about the mass market, be able to brew lots of different beers, experiment and innovate.
+We are big enough to employ a team of five brewers, make around 140 barrels (23,000 litres) of beer a week, deliver direct throughout The North, and have a bar open every day, at the brewery.

 Beer from The Lakes

-Mostly we make “real ale” which is cask conditioned beer, a peculiarly British speciality, which we think is the best way to appreciate ale.
-We know that the best way to serve our real ale is in the northern manner, through a tight sparkler to create a creamy head.
-We also make lager and other keg beers.
+65% of what we produce is “real ale” which is cask conditioned beer, a peculiarly British speciality.
+It is Britain's craft.
+We think this is the best way to appreciate low gravity sesion ale.
+And we know that the best way to serve our cask conditioned beer is in the northern manner, through a tight sparkler to create a creamy head.
+We also produce a wide range of keg beers.
 Some beers are better with a little artificial carbonation and keg beer can go places cask beer cannot.
 The battle to save cask beer from the crazed marketeers of the sixties, who nearly killed it, has been won.
 Today’s beer lovers, rightly, are more concerned with the quality of the beer than the method of dispense.
 So what is proper beer?
 You know it when you drink it.